Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

     1. Because of this, we can also make eating status control a horizontally scrollable control, so that all input can fit in one screen

-1. Replace the native time picker with numpad key input for more accurate and more efficient input.
+1. Replace the native time picker with Numpad key input for more accurate and more efficient input.
 And change the font to Monospace so that they are immediately recognisable and can be distinguished between "zero 0",  Letter "O" and letter "o".

 ![Glucose]({{site.baseurl}}/assets/medopad/glucose.png){:class="img-responsive"}